Rabah Madjer

 Rabah Mustapha Madjer (رابح مصطفى ماجر; born 15 December 1958) is an Algerian former professional footballer who played as a striker.

 He reached stardom as a Porto player during the 1980s, being widely regarded as one of the best Algerian football players of all time.
-With that club he won nine major titles during his six-year spell, including three national championships and the 1987 European Cup.
+In his six-year spell with that club, he won nine major titles, including three national championships and the 1987 European Cup.

 One of the most prolific Algeria internationals in number of games and goals, Madjer played in two World Cups with his national team, helping it to its first ever participation in 1982.
 Having taken up coaching immediately after retiring, he managed several clubs, and also had several spells with the Algeria national team.

 Club career

 Born in the Algiers district of Hussein Dey of Kabyle origin (Tigzirt), Madjer started his European career in 1983, moving to Racing Club de France football Colombes 92 from local NA Hussein Dey.
-He stayed there during one and a half seasons, finishing 1984–85 with another French side, Tours FC.
+He stayed there for one and a half seasons, finishing 1984–85 with another French side, Tours FC.